 Variety – Different datasets from multiple sources can make it challenging to index and group the information in a way that enables it to be effectively analysed and understand the patterns and trends within the data.
 Therefore, efficient data management systems and protocols need to be in place when working with big data.
 Yet traditional software, hardware, data management tools and methods struggle to provide the solution.

 Big Data for Big Returns

 The rise of big data means that many companies have outgrown their initial IT structures.
 This means that systems have become ineffective and are actually costing money rather than making it.
 According to management consulting firm McKinsey, it is estimated that the healthcare industry alone could literally save billions.
+And if select stores worked on leveraging automation for retail efficiency, they would keep millions in their pocket.
 That is if it could integrate its own big data with other necessary business processes.

 Data science, therefore, holds the key to project management success.
 But even global giants can feel lost when it comes to turning big data into big business value.
 With ever increasing technology, new data streams will always be incoming.
 And although traditional programs still have their place – increasing numbers of project managers are being called to play their part in integrating this knowledge to a company’s advantage.

 It is data scientists that carry out the intricate and specialised work of taking data to form usable algorithms.
 But the first step in the process can be carried out by a project management team.
 Especially if you can integrate project teams with individuals who have a background in IT.
 That way they can start the process of cleaning up and categorising the data and then testing the resulting algorithms.